Mission Investors Exchange Impact Experience

-Availability is limited, so interested participants are encouraged to apply early.
-Applications are due July 9, 2021.
-Applicants will be notified of their acceptance no later than July 13, 2021 and will be provided with information on how to register once their application is accepted.
+Applications were due July 9, 2021.
+Applicants were notified of their acceptance no later than July 13, 2021 and will be provided with information on how to register once their application is accepted.
 The cost of the program is $1,500.
 If you would like to attend the MIE Impact Experience but are unable to do so without financial support, please reach out to Karla Moreno at [email protected] to inquire about a limited number of scholarships available for this program.

 Through longstanding partnerships with Illumen Capital, Impact Experience has worked in over 30 communities, leveraged more than one trillion dollars in assets, and influenced the redirection of these funds to address issues of racial and gender bias; and has engaged more than 2,500 participants to co-create strategies to increase equity over a range of fields and industries.

 This unique experience will allow a group of 25 foundation board members, CEOs, CIOs and others, guided by professional facilitators and guest provocateurs and infused with cultural offerings and a virtual tour by local partners in Montgomery, Alabama, will use the historical period of 1880-1949 to more deeply understand present-day structural racism and its relevance to participants' investment practices.
 The events will build the capacity of participants to reduce bias toward women and people of color within philanthropy and asset management.